Catherine Leroy: Career

 Upon her arrival in Saigon in 1966, Leroy met the photographer Horst Faas, bureau chief of the Associated Press.
 A year later she became the first accredited journalist to participate in a combat parachute jump on 23 February 1967, joining the 173rd Airborne Brigade in Operation Junction City.
 She was so small and thin that she had to be weighed down so as not to be blown away during the jump.
 She had her press credentials temporarily suspended after she swore at a Marine officer who she felt was condescending in denying her request to jump shortly after Operation Junction City.

-During the battle for Hill 881 on 30 April 1967 she took a series of photos of U.S. Navy Corpsman Vernon Wike tending to a dying Marine which were published in Life to critical acclaim. was one of three taken in quick succession.
+During the battle for Hill 881 on 30 April 1967 she took a series of photos of U.S. Navy Corpsman Vernon Wike tending to a dying Marine which were published in Life to critical acclaim.
 In the pictures Wilke is crouched in tall grass cradling a Marine who has been shot while smoke from the battle rises into the air behind them.
-In the first frame Wike has two hands on the Marine's chest, trying to staunch the wound.
+In the first frame Wike has two hands on the Marine's chest, trying to stanch the wound.
 In the second, he is trying to find a heartbeat.
 In the third frame, "Corpsman In Anguish", he has just realised the man is dead.

-On 19 May 1967 while photographing Operation Hickory with a Marine unit near the Vietnamese Demilitarized Zone she was severely injured by People's Army of Vietnam (PAVN) mortar fire.
+On 19 May 1967, while photographing Operation Hickory with a Marine unit near the Vietnamese Demilitarized Zone, she was severely injured by People's Army of Vietnam (PAVN) mortar fire.
 Leroy would later credit a camera with saving her life by stopping some of the shrapnel.
 She was evacuated first to Con Thien, then to the USS Sanctuary, where she was visited by III Marine Amphibious Force commander General Lew Walt.
 She was then transferred to a hospital in Danang and discharged in mid-June.

 In September 1967 she photographed the siege of Con Thien.
 In October 1967 she visited her family in Paris and flew back via New York where she signed a contract with the Black Star photo agency.

 In 1968, during the Tet Offensive, Leroy and Agence France-Presse journalist Francois Mazure were captured by PAVN soldiers during the Battle of Huế.
 She managed to talk her way out and emerged as the first newsperson to take photographs of PAVN soldiers behind their own lines.
 The subsequent story made the cover of Life.